Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 ## Conclusion

-In this assignment, we used a number of platforms and software solutions, such as GitHub, the Open Science Framework, R Studio, R, and R Markdown.
+In this chapter, we used a number of platforms and software solutions, such as GitHub, the Open Science Framework, R Studio, R, and R Markdown.
 Following through the example here is not the same as being able to use these tools in your research.
 Learning to use these tools will take time.
 There will be many frustrations when the code or software doesn’t work as you want, or when you have gotten your local and remote GitHub repositories so much out of sync you just need to delete everything on your local computer and re-download all files from GitHub (git reset --hard [HEAD] is your friend).
 There are a lot of resources available online to find answers, or to ask for help.
 In my experience, it is some work, but it is doable, even if you have very limited knowledge of programming.
 You can get a basic reproducible workflow up and running by simply using all the steps described here, and then learn new skills as you need them.
 Learning these skills is appreciated both within and outside of academia (which is useful for PhD students) and will quickly save you time (e.g., when recreating figures for a revision, or when analyzing very similar datasets in the future).
 A reproducible workflow also improves the quality of your scientific work, and makes it easier for other scientists to re-use your work in the future.

 For another open educational resource on making your scientific research accessible and reproducible, see [The Open Science Manual](https://arca-dpss.github.io/manual-open-science/) by Claudio Zandonella Callegher and Davide Massidda.